projf/projf-explore/graphics/pong/README.md

 # Pong

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[Pong](https://projectf.io/posts/fpga-pong/)**.
+These designs race the beam to create the arcade classic.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

-Directory layout:
+File layout:

 * `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
 * `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
 * `xc7` - designs for Arty and other Xilinx 7 Series boards

 These designs make use of modules from the [Project F library](../../lib/).
-Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.
+Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

 Included demos: